Deirdre18/ecommerce-django-app/README.md

 - **Postgress Database** which was added on Heroku dashboard - [PostgresSQL Database](https://www.postgresql.org/)

-- **SQLite3 Database** initially when developing the project and later reverted to PostgresSQL - [SQLite3](https://www.sqlite.org/version3.html)
+- **SQLite3 Database** was used initially when developing the project and I later reverted to PostgresSQL, which was added in Heroku Dashboard - [SQLite3](https://www.sqlite.org/version3.html)

+- **Heroku** which is a free cloud platform was used for deployment  [Heroku](https://id.heroku.com/login)

 ## **Version Control (GitHub)**